CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 local code = require('code.min')
 local imu = require('imu.min')

--- Phone to Frame flags
+-- Phone to Frame msg codes
 IMU_SUBS_MSG = 0x40

--- Frame to Phone flags
+-- Frame to Phone msg codes
 IMU_DATA_MSG = 0x0A

 -- register the message parsers so they are automatically called when matching data comes in